 For the Assembly of Experts election, 161 candidates were approved out of 800 who applied to run.
-Reformists and their pro-Rouhani allies succeeded in defeating for an Assembly seat at least two prominent hardliners-current Assembly Chairman Mohammad Yazdi and Ayatollah Mohammad Taqi Mesbah-Yazdi.
+Reformists and pro-Rouhani candidates defeated two prominent hardliners-the incumbent Assembly Chairman Mohammad Yazdi and Ayatollah Mohammad Taqi Mesbah-Yazdi.
 COG head Ayatollah Jannati retained his seat, but came in last for the 30 seats elected from Tehran Province.
 He was subsequently named chairman of the body.